dennlinger/summaries/README.md

 ```

-#### `summaries.preprocessing.Cleaner`
+#### `summaries.Cleaner`

 By itself, the `Analyzer` can already be used to streamline exploratory data analysis, however, more frequently the problematic samples should directly be removed from the dataset.
-For this purpose, the library provides `summaries.preprocessing.Cleaner`, which internally uses a number of functionalities from `Analyzer` to remove samples.
+For this purpose, the library provides `summaries.Cleaner`, which internally uses a number of functionalities from `Analyzer` to remove samples.
 In particular, for the main functionality `Cleaner.clean_dataset()`, it takes different splits of a dataset (splits are entirely optional), and will remove samples based on set criteria.
 For inputs, `Cleaner` either accepts a list of `dict`-like data instances, or alternatively splits derived from a Huggingface `datasets.dataset`.
 Additionally, the function will print a distribution of filtered sample by reason for filtering.